chomeyama/UnifiedSourceFilterGAN/README.md

 uSFGAN is a unified source-filter model developed based on factorization of [QPPWG](https://github.com/bigpon/QPPWG).

 In this repo, we provide an example to train and test uSFGAN as a vocoder for [WORLD](https://doi.org/10.1587/transinf.2015EDP7457) acoustic features.
-More details can be found on our [Demo](https://bigpon.github.io/QuasiPeriodicParallelWaveGAN_demo) page.

 ## News